 There are several advantages to renting out your home.
 The primary advantage is generating rental income.
 To do that, you need to be sure you rent to reliable and responsible tenants, which means checking your potential tenants’ financial history.
 A real estate agent can help you with finding a good tenant and the leasing process.
+When choosing a real estate agent, it’s important to find one that fits your needs.
 Renting your home may provide you with income tax breaks, though it will make your tax reporting more complicated.
 In short, a rental property that performs year after year offsets the expense of the property and increases your total asset value.

 Be aware that becoming a landlord means you are ultimately responsible for maintaining the property.
 If your tenants do not live up to their lease obligations, you will have to step in.
 You can hire a property manager, which is a good idea if you are a long-distance landlord or you are not very handy.
 However, the property manager’s fees will cut into your rental income.
 If you decide to do the property management yourself, be prepared for unexpected expenses.
 You once lived in the home, so you should know what condition the appliances are in, the age of the roof, and similar issues.

 You may want to set aside some funds for those eventual repairs.
 Also, talk to your homeowner’s insurer to make sure your insurance is adequate to cover any landlord liability.
 If not, you should consider getting additional coverage.

 You Create a Passive Stream of Income